Why do HR consultants need insurance?

 How much cover a HR consultant may require for professional indemnity insurance will depend on what it would potentially cost your business in a worst-case scenario.

 To set your policy limit, you should calculate what would be enough to account for the cost of defending or settling claims in the context of your work.
+How much financial harm could come to your clients because of the services you provide, including HR advice?

 This might involve reading though contracts and finding the value of your agreements.
 You may even wish to consult a professional body or other contacts you have in the industry.